Benefits from Link Building: A Case Study

 Let me show you the effect of the link using some other data, in addition to traffic.
 Traffic (even from organic search) could be a function of demand.
 What if, coincidentally, there was an increased demand for the topics on this page at the same time the link was built?
 That could increase traffic without increasing rank.
 Can we see rank affecting this traffic?

 Rank is notoriously difficult to measure objectively.
-We can use data in Google Search Console, however, to give us an idea.
+We can use data from Google Search Console; however, this provides only an indication.
 Here’s the average position for the page that received the link in Google over the same time period (two months before the link, the month the link was received, and two months after the link was built):

-Average position (rank) of page that received link.
+Average position (rank) of the page that received the link.

 Again, I’ve removed specifics to avoid distractions.
 Since this graph reflects the “average position” (or “rank”) of the page, you can imagine that a higher-ranking page would have a lower number (it’s better to rank 4 than 5 because position 4 comes before 5, for instance).
-From this chart you can tell that the average position for the many keywords for which this page gets served was slipping a couple months before the link was built (by it rising).
-The middle point (and highest on the graph/lowest rank) was the month the link was built.
-After that, the page started ranking better and better each of the following two months than it had for two months prior.
+From this chart, you can tell that the average position for the many keywords for which this page gets served was slipping a couple of months before the link was built (by rising).
+The midpoint (and highest on the graph/lowest rank) was the month in which the link was built.
+After that, the page ranked progressively better in the following two months than it had in the two prior months.

 No, this isn’t a #1 ranking- if that were the case, the chart would slip down to near the bottom of the graph.
-This is also the average position of this page among the many different keywords that could have sent visitors to it- some of which do better than others (presumably the more relevant phrase do better than irrelevant phrases).
+This is also the average position of this page among the many different keywords that could have sent visitors to it- some of which do better than others (presumably the more relevant phrases do better than irrelevant phrases).
 No one link will generate a #1 position for all the possible keywords for which any page could be served.
 Nor am I trying to quantify the number of links it might take to improve “rank.”
 That’s impossible to quantify for all sites and all phrases.
 I’m trying to show that after the link was built, it started showing up better in Google.
-That means the link generated more than the referral traffic coming to the page from the link.
+This means the link generated more referral traffic than the page received from the link.

 Links Improve Your Website’s Authority

-Sitewide organic search traffic vs. organic search traffic to page receiving the link.
+Sitewide organic search traffic vs. organic search traffic to the page receiving the link.

 If you recall the graphs for organic search traffic to the page shown above, you can tell how much more organic search traffic the website received as a whole- so much so that the other graph appears flat overall!

-This is where things like domain authority come into play.
+This is where factors such as domain authority come into play.
 The idea here is that Google values domains (not just pages) for their authority.
 There are several third-party metrics (such as Moz’s Domain Authority) that attempt to measure a domain’s overall authority by the quantity and quality of links to the site, not just a page.
-This graph suggests that links not only help a page rank better for a particular phrase, but help a website rank better for many other phrases.
+This graph suggests that links not only help a page rank better for a particular phrase, but also help a website rank better for many other phrases.

-Now there’s significant limitations to this conclusion.
-For instance, I did more for this client’s website besides build one link during the month in question.
-Some of these sitewide improvements could be from other factors- because links are just one of a couple hundred different ranking factors for Google.
-Each of those factors have a different weight to Google- some are more important for “rank” than others.
-However, since we know that links are one of the ranking factors- indeed fundamentally confirmed as an “important” ranking factor- clearly the link helped the website gain more traffic from all pages, not just this one.
+Now, there are significant limitations to this conclusion.
+For instance, I did more for this client’s website besides building one link during the month in question.
+Some of these sitewide improvements may be due to other factors, because links are only one of several hundred ranking factors for Google.
+Each of those factors has a different weight to Google- some are more important for “rank” than others.
+However, since we know that links are one of the ranking factors- indeed, fundamentally confirmed as an “important” ranking factor- clearly, the link helped the website gain more traffic from all pages, not just this one.

 Links Generate ROI

-Goals received from page that received the link (limited to organic search visitors)
+Goals received from the page that received the link (limited to organic search visitors)

 This chart resembles the others in this report and is limited to goals from the page to which this link was built.
-As you can see, in the couple months before this link was built saw a couple of new goals (in this case, leads) from people landing on this page from an organic search.
-However, in the months following the new link pointing to this page, their leads started growing significantly.
+As you can see, in the couple of months before this link was built, we observed a couple of new goals (in this case, leads) from people landing on this page via organic search.
+However, in the months following the new link to this page, their leads increased significantly.

 What this graph doesn’t show you is that the leads came as a result of increased ranking for the phrase that included the anchor text of the link.
-In other words, if the clickable text for this link was “get blue widgets” that’s the phrase that improved in ranking.
-I’d suggest that, because we picked an anchor text that corresponded with a keyword that was likely to produce more customers, that’s what we received- more customers.
-Because of that, our link building effort had a positive ROI– not even considering the increased number of customers from the sitewide improvement in traffic!
+In other words, if the clickable text for this link was “get blue widgets,” that’s the phrase that improved in ranking.
+I suggest that, because we selected an anchor text that corresponded to a keyword likely to attract more customers, we received more customers.
+Because of that, our link-building effort had a positive ROI– not even considering the increased number of customers from the sitewide improvement in traffic!

 Conclusion: Link Building is Not Dead